fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 4. In our [Discord](https://discord.gg/fleekxyz) server, visit **#access-form,** run the node commands, and submit the information in the form.

-5. The team will review your application, allowing-listing your node if approved
+5. The team will review your application, allowing/listing your node if approved

 :::info
 When approved, you will be notified in the **#access-approved** channel on Discord and given the Node Operator role.